 To protect their hands from freezing or burning, getting cut or scraped, or being exposed to germs or chemicals

 To keep germs or dirt on their hands from reaching patients, lab samples or sensitive pieces of equipment

 ACTIVITY THEME AND PURPOSE

-CHALLENGE EXTENSION—from glaciologist Adrian McCallum
+CHALLENGE EXTENSION from glaciologist/geotechnical engineer Adrian McCallum

 Test different gloves by timing yourself to see how long it takes to button or zip your coat or jacket, depending on your gloves.
-On a space mission or in regions like the Arctic and Antarctica, how fast scientists get dressed is critical to their safety and survival.
+On a space mission or in regions like the Arctic and Antarctica, how fast scientists and engineers get dressed is critical to their safety and survival.